PropicSignifi/Sweet.apex/README.md

 This innovating source file can be of any kind, with any features, only if it can be converted to Apex classes.
 To make things easier, we adopt similar grammar with Salesforce Apex in this source file and name it the Sweet Apex file.

-Sweet Apex files are bridged to Apex classes by one technique, **transpilation**, which is a process to compile from one source file to another source file.
+Sweet Apex files are bridged to Apex classes by one technique, **transpilation**, which is a process to compile from one kind of source file to another kind.
 Simply put, we **transpile** Sweet Apex codes into Apex classes, then deploying them by SFDX.

 ## Getting Started